Malaysia's attorney-general says Najib not linked to Mongolian model's murder

-KUALA LUMPUR Malaysia's attorney-general on Tuesday said Prime Minister Najib Razak had no connection to the 2006 murder of a Mongolian woman, following a documentary on the subject broadcast last week by Doha-based network Al Jazeera.
+KUALA LUMPUR, Sept 15 Malaysia's attorney-general on Tuesday said Prime Minister Najib Razak had no connection to the 2006 murder of a Mongolian woman, following a documentary on the subject broadcast last week by Doha-based network Al Jazeera.

-Najib is facing the biggest crisis of his political career after media reports of a mysterious transfer of more than $600 million into an account under his name, but he has denied any wrongdoing in connection with the funds.
+Najib is facing the biggest crisis of his political career following media reports of a mysterious transfer of more than $600 million into an account under his name but has denied any wrongdoing in connection with the funds.

-He has rebuffed calls to quit over a scandal over mismanagement problems engulfing heavily indebted state fund 1Malaysia Development Berhad (1MDB) and his handling of the economy, with the ringgit currency at its weakest in nearly 18 years.
+He has rebuffed calls to quit over a scandal over mismanagement engulfing heavily indebted state fund 1Malaysia Development Berhad (1MDB), and his handling of the economy, with the ringgit currency at its weakest in nearly 18 years.

-Model and translator Altantuya Shaariibuu was murdered in 2006 and her body was blown up with military grade explosives in a forest on the outskirts of Malaysia's capital Kuala Lumpur.
+The model and translator, Altantuya Shaariibuu, was murdered in 2006 and her body was blown up with military grade explosives in a forest on the outskirts of the capital, Kuala Lumpur.
 Two former police officers were sentenced to death for the murder.

 Last week, Najib's office dismissed reports that the two men had been his bodyguards.
 According to the government, they were members of a police unit providing security for government officials.